Winged4Ever/Conscius/README.txt

 	SETTING:
 	Dark fantasy world - ogres, goblins, skeletons and all those stuff which will attract player for long enough to let the fun begin ^^
 	AXIOMS:
-	-Reality is like an onion, it have a lot of deeper and shallower worlds which varies in physics
+	-Reality is like an onion, it have a lot of deeper and shallower worlds which varies in perception